EPIC COUNSELING, PLLC

 5. There are potential risks, consequences, and benefits of telemedicine.
 Potential benefits include, but are not limited to improved communication capabilities, providing convenient access to up-to-date information, consultations, support, reduced costs, improved quality, change in the conditions of practice, improved access to therapy, better continuity of care, and reduction of lost work time and travel costs.

-Effective therapy is often facilitated when the therapist gathers within a session or a series of sessions, a multitude of observations, information, and experiences about the client.
+Effective therapy is often facilitated when the therapist gathers information from a session or a series of sessions, a multitude of observations, and experiences about the client.
 Therapists may make clinical assessments, diagnosis, and interventions based not only on direct verbal or auditory communications, written reports, and third person consultations, but also from direct visual and olfactory observations, information, and experiences.
 When using information technology in therapy services, potential risks include, but are not limited to the therapist's inability to make visual and olfactory observations of clinically or therapeutically potentially relevant issues such as: your physical condition including deformities, apparent height and weight, body type, attractiveness relative to social and cultural norms or standards, gait and motor coordination, posture, work speed, any noteworthy mannerism or gestures, physical or medical conditions including bruises or injuries, basic grooming and hygiene including appropriateness of dress, eye contact (including any changes in the previously listed issues), sex, chronological and apparent age, ethnicity, facial and body language, and congruence of language and facial or bodily expression.
-Potential consequences thus include the therapist not being aware of what he or she would consider important information, that you may not recognize as significant to present verbally the therapist.
+Potential consequences thus include the therapist not being aware of what he or she would consider important information that you may not recognize as significant to present verbally the therapist.

-Insurance and Professional Fees
+Insurance and Professional Fees:

 If you have a health insurance policy, it will usually provide some coverage for your mental health treatment.
 Epic Counseling PLLC will submit claims on your behalf if you provide your insurance information and therefore giving Epic Counseling PLLC permission to do so.
 However, it is your responsibility for obtaining coverage information and determining what is expected of you for deductibles, co-pays, and knowing whether Epic Counseling PLLC is considered in-network as a provider.
 If you need help, we will help you determine and figure out all this information.
 It is usually required that Epic Counseling PLLC provides a diagnosis to the insurance company if they are to pay for any part of the services or if deductibles are to be applied.